openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/cmake_in_openfhe.rst

 3. Proceed with the CMake/make process.

 .. note:: third-party libgmp and NTL libraries will probably need to be built manually for cross compilation using their internal build sequence, and that they may not be supported on the target platform at all.
-   Configuring  PALISADE with -DWITH_NTL=ON will circumvent this issue.
+   Configuring  OpenFHE with -DWITH_NTL=ON will circumvent this issue.

 Documentation for extending OpenFHE CMake Files
 ----------------------------------------------------------